iotaledger/tips/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md

 # Motivation

-With the changes proposed in [RFC-5 (white flag)](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0005-white-flag/0005-white-flag.md), milestones are allowed to reference conflicting transactions.
+With the changes proposed in the IOTA protocol [RFC-0005](https://iotaledger.github.io/protocol-rfcs/0005-white-flag/0005-white-flag.html), milestones are allowed to reference conflicting transactions.
 These conflicts are then resolved by traversing the newly confirmed transactions in a global, deterministic order and applying the corresponding ledger state changes in that order.
 Conflicts or invalid transactions are ignored, but stay in the Tangle.
 This approach has considerable advantages in terms of network security (e.g. protection against [conflict spamming attacks](https://iota.cafe/t/conflict-spamming-attack/232)) and network performance.
 However, a milestone no longer represents the inclusion state of all its referenced transactions, but only marks the order in which transactions are checked against the ledger state and then, if not violating, applied.
 This has two significant drawbacks:
  - Milestone validation: In the IOTA protocol, each node always compares the milestones issued by the Coordinator against its current ledger state.
 Discrepancies are reported and force an immediate halt of the node software.
 However, in the white flag proposal this detection is no longer possible as any milestone can lead to a valid ledger state by ignoring the corresponding violating ledger changes.
  - Proof of inclusion: In the pre-white-flag protocol, the inclusion of transaction t in the Tangle, and thus, the ledger, can be shown by providing an audit path of referencing transactions from t to its confirming milestone.
 In the white flag proposal this is no longer possible, as such an audit path does not provide any information on whether the transaction has been included or ignored.